Crema catalana – Spanish burnt cream custard

 Crema catalana is a Spanish custard dessert very similar to crème brulee.
-This dessert is made with milk, cream, egg yolks, sugar, vanilla, orange peel, and cinnamon.
+This creamy dessert is made with milk, cream, egg yolks, sugar, vanilla, orange peel, and cinnamon.

 - 2 cups whole milk